v3l0c1r4pt0r/radare2-regressions/README.md

 Directory Hierarchy
 -------------------

- * new/:         New testsuite written in NodeJS (make js-tests, check new/README.md).
+ * new/:         New testsuite written in NodeJS.
  * unit/:        Unit tests (written in C, using minunit).
  * bins/:        Sample binaries.